briandowns/recipes/food/salisbury_stroganoff.md

 * Add some more oil to the skillet and add the butter, shallots, onions, and garlic and cook until the onions soften.
 * Add mushrooms
 * Add parsley and crushed red pepper to taste
+* Freshly shave gruyere cheese into the pan and whisk
 * Add the beef broth and the flower and whisk for 1 minute or until the sauce reaches the desired consistency.

 ## Serving